 Create a culture of feedback

-Instead, try establishing a culture of feedback up front.
-Create regular feedback sessions, and be clear with your staff from day one that both positive and negative criticism will play a part of the process.
+Instead, try establishing a culture of feedback upfront.
+Create regular feedback sessions, and be clear with your staff from day one that both positive and negative criticism will play a part in the process.
 That way, nobody feels like they’re being singled out.